qupath/qupath-docs/docs/starting/first_steps.md

 :::

 :::{important}
-QuPath can automatically estimate the image type for you, if you choose this option for *Set image type* in under {menuselection}`Edit --> Preferences...` {{ icon_cog }}.
+QuPath can automatically estimate the image type for you, if you choose this option for *Set image type* under {menuselection}`Edit --> Preferences...` {{ icon_cog }}.
-However, in case the estimate is wrong you should be aware the option exists - and should always be checked.
+However, sometimes the automatic estimate is wrong - so it's important to be aware of this, and to know how you can fix the estimate if needed.
 :::

 :::{tip}
-Should you need to change the image type retrospectively, it's possible to do so in the **Image** tab within the **Analysis panel** mentioned below.
+Should you need to change the image type later, it's possible to do so in the **Image** tab within the **Analysis panel** mentioned below by double clicking on the image type that is currently set.
 :::

 ### Seeing the image properties